Greece orders probe into police force after rapper's death

 Police said the investigation into the force had been ordered by Greece’s public order ministry.

-Five senior national police officials as well as the police chiefs in the Athens neighborhoods of Nikaia and of Katserini, where the killing occurred, have been transferred and will be replaced, police said.
+Five senior national police officials as well as the police chiefs in the Athens neighbourhoods of Nikaia and of Katserini, where the killing occurred, have been transferred and will be replaced, police said.

 “The minister is determined to dispel any shadow of doubt that hangs over the force,” the police statement said.